Why a Grumpy Parrot?

 On later visits to Venezuela, Gabriela tried less successfully to rebrand me with a new term of endearment through occasional (and by “occasional” I mean frequent) comparisons to the “Lorax”, a lesser known Dr. Seuss character who is covered in bright orange fur.
 In retrospect, I do see the resemblance—as this was still before the onset of premature greying.

-Anyway, when looking for a website name, both of these monikers came to mind along with this charming little backstory.
+Anyway, when looking for a website name, both of these labels came to mind along with this charming little backstory.
 In the end, obviously, I decided on Grumpy Parrot.
-Of the contenders Grumpy Parrot is: i) unique, and most importantly, ii) it avoids an ugly copyright brawl with Dr. Seuss Enterprises over use of their intellectual property.
+Of the two contenders, Grumpy Parrot is: i) unique, and most importantly, ii) avoids an ugly copyright brawl with Dr. Seuss Enterprises.

 Gabriela is now a grown woman and, at the time of writing this story, is already in her penultimate term of a chemical engineering degree.
 She’ll be soon moving to Spain for a final work term before graduating.